Fin-san/TopicsInFinancialEconometrics2022/README.md

 Our data consists of 1000, delisted and currently listed, stocks from the CRSP Database between 2005 and 2015.

-We estiamte on a rolling basis, first we estimate and form pairs over a period of 5 years subsequently we trade over a period of 30 days.
+We estimate on a rolling basis, first we estimate and form pairs over a period of 5 years subsequently we trade over a period of 30 days.
 This process continues for 14 months.